 I guess one good thing about being sick for two weeks is you suddenly have plenty of time to read.
-First up is The Last Season by Phil Jackson, the coach of Kobe's Team (previously known as the Los Angeles Lakers.)
+First up is

 This was a fun read.
 I'm into sports but have never really read sports books, so when I saw this on Amazon for 5 bucks I couldn't pass it up.
 The book is a compilation of journal entries written by the Zenmeister during the Lakers ill-fated 2004 season (the year Karl Malone defected from the Jazz to join a team that actually had a chance to win the Finals).
 Very interesting to get an inside account of what life is like in the NBA; the egos, the arguments, the tantrums -- Kobe is even more immature than you would think.
 So are most of these guys.